Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

-Organizational social topics are most visible in collaborative organizational settings where multiple individuals are involved.
-These themes are more affected by the actions and decisions of multiple individuals rather than one single individual as could be the case with personal social topics.
-The most commonly mentioned theme on organizational social topics was the lack of governance, guidance, and rules related to knowledge management.
+The factors belonging to this theme are summarized in Fig.~\ref{fig-factors2}.
+A commonly mentioned theme on organizational social topics was the \textit{lack of governance, guidance, and rules} related to knowledge management.
 The size of the organization dictates that rules need to be agreed on to enable successful business activities.
 This also applies to knowledge management.
 It was acknowledged that there are some guidelines and rules related to information management, but they were not commonly followed or even recognized by different team members.
 A need for overarching guidelines and governance to unite teams and team members with knowledge management was often asked for in the interviews.

-\begin{quote}\textit { ``What we lack are some recommendations about how we should handle each type of data to have something homogeneous between teams and have similar ways of working and have some rules because today anyone is allowed to do whatever they want.'' } \end{quote}
+\begin{quote} \textbf{Governance, guidance and rules}: \textit { ``What we lack are some recommendations about how we should handle each type of data to have something homogeneous between teams and have similar ways of working and have some rules because today anyone is allowed to do whatever they want.'' } \end{quote}

 Changes in the business as well as in the technologies and tools have made it more difficult to set up binding rules.
 A constantly evolving landscape demands dynamic solutions that can be adapted to changes.
 With the rapid pace of changes, it has been challenging to keep rules and guidelines up to date throughout the organization and some of this lack of governance has been intentionally done to give more freedom and agency to employees to define new guidelines and rules.
 The challenge in this method is that everyone has come up with rules of their own and there has been little success in uniting these rules and guidelines over one governance.